 - Freshness: People tend to trust (and click on) content with a recent publication date.
 Regularly adding new content has the added benefit of luring more people to your site, which can result in more frequent crawls by search engines – ie. more chances to improve your ranking.
 You can’t just publish new pages or services all the time, but you can write a blog post any time you have a solid topic.

-- Quality: Google’s Webmaster Guidelines devote a lot of space to content quality, because it’s Google’s job to deliver quality results.
+- Quality: Google Search Essentials (formerly Webmaster Guidelines) devotes a lot of space to content quality, because it’s Google’s job to deliver quality results.
 That makes it your job to publish quality content, if you want to rank well.
 Blog posts are an excellent way to demonstrate your site’s quality through strong copy and visuals, page speed, topical authority, and more.

 - Trustworthiness: When it comes to topics that impact a person’s money or wellbeing, Google cares a LOT about the trustworthiness of your content (see its E-A-T evaluation system).
 While not a direct ranking factor, we all know Google ranks trustworthy sites higher.
 Blogs give you space to detail the credentials of your team members and company, through author bios.